qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 It's a complex topic.
 See also: [Cancelling async Rust](https://sunshowers.io/posts/cancelling-async-rust/)

+`tokio::select` has traps.
+See also: [Futurelock](https://rfd.shared.oxide.computer/rfd/0609)

 Note that task cancellation is inherently hard.
 It's also hard in other languages.
-Java interrupt and Golang context are also full of traps.
+Java interrupt and Golang context also have traps.

 ## Side effect of extracting and inlining variable